Larry McDonald: Aftermath

 McDonald became a martyr to his supporters, who thought he was assassinated in a communist conspiracy.
 According to his widow, President Reagan was reluctant to take actions against the Soviet Union.

 After McDonald's death, a special election was held to fill his seat in the House.
 Former Governor Lester Maddox stated his intention to run for the seat if McDonald's widow, Kathy McDonald, did not.

 Kathy McDonald did decide to run, but lost to George "Buddy" Darden.

 Tribute

-There is a cenotaph placed for him at Crest Lawn Cemetery in Atlanta, Georgia.

 On March 18, 1998, the Georgia House of Representatives, "to preserve the memory of the sacrifice and service of this able and outstanding Georgian and recognize his service to the people of his district", named the portion of Interstate 75, which runs from the Chattahoochee River northward to the Tennessee state line in his honor, the Larry McDonald Memorial Highway.